HOW TO USE ETERE STUDIO PLAYER

 ■ SAVED PLAYLIST

-In this panel all the playlists created will be displayed and to find them you can use the following filters:
+In this panel all the playlists created will be displayed and to find them you will only have to select the TYPE and the system will show them to you in the results section sorting them by validity date in a tree structure.

 StudioPlayer_Saved_Playlists